Nutrition and Lifestyle for Mesothelioma Patients

 Try relaxation techniques to maintain good mental health, such as yoga, meditation, or any other activities you find relaxing, including reading or listening to your favorite music.[5]

-Any activities that promote relaxation and that are good for mental health will improve your overall quality of life.
+Any activities that promote relaxation and benefit mental health will improve your overall quality of life.
 Consider talking to a mental health professional or therapist to learn more coping skills.

 Lifestyle choices may not cure cancer, but they make a big difference.
 Avoid smoking, drinking, overworking, or socializing too much; instead, make positive choices that will help your body heal, like a good diet, good nutrition, exercise, social support, and relaxation techniques.
 These will help you feel better as your treatment works to beat cancer.